Working Papers

 Publications

 - with J.M.
-Baland, L. Bequet and C. Manuel, 2023, Sharing norm, Household Efficiency and Female demand for Agency in the Philippines, World Development, accepted
+Baland, L. Bequet and C. Manuel, 2024, Sharing norm, Household Efficiency and Female demand for Agency in the Philippines, World Development, 174.

 - with Q. Stoeffler, M. Carter, and W. Gelade, 2022, The Spillover Impact of Index Insurance on Agricultural Investment by Cotton Farmers in Burkina Faso, The World Bank Economic Review, 36(1)